 Yaz Lancaster is a performer-composer & poet based in Brooklyn, NY.
-They are primarily interested in the performance of new/contemporary works, collaboration, community building & the representation of minorities in art.
+They are primarily interested in the performance of new/contemporary & underperformed works, collaboration & the representation of minorities in art.

 Always looking to expand their musical capabilities, Yaz performs in a wide variety of settings.
-As a violinist, they have performed in orchestras, chamber ensembles, NYU Baroque Ensemble, contemporary ensembles, musical and opera pits, studio sessions for various genres of artists, & they frequently perform new compositions.
+As a violinist, they have performed in orchestras, chamber ensembles, NYU Baroque Ensemble, contemporary ensembles, musical & opera pits, & studio sessions for various genres of artists.
 In the summer of 2016, Yaz was a fellow at the Miami Music Festival, where they participated in the Orchestral, Opera & Conductors’ Institutes.
 In 2018, Yaz participated in the New Music on the Point festival as a violinist where they performed works/were coached by Ted Hearne & George Lewis, as well as works by emerging composer participants, & they had the opportunity to perform with members of JACK Quartet, percussionist Jan Williams & ICE soprano Tony Arnold.
 Yaz is a co-founder of Brooklyn-based Crosswinds String Quartet with other non-binary & women string players which aims to perform works by marginalized composers, or that is written in a way that is considered “non-traditional” for classical music.
 Yaz also performs on tenor steel pan with the NYU steel band under Josh Quillen, & is a member of the indie R&B band SARIAN where they provide violin, synthesizer & back-up vocals.
 Notable performance & recording venues include: Honolulu Theatre (HI), Palffy Palac (Prague, CZ), Skirball Theater (NYC), New World Symphony (FL), House of Yes (NYC), Skywalker Sound (CA), Carriage House Studio (CT) & Grand Street Studio (NYC).

 Yaz holds a BM (honors) in violin performance with a minor in poetry from New York University.
 Their previous mentors include violinists Christiane Pors, Jesse Mills, Adela Stajnochrova, Shmulik Katz & Gregory Fulkerson, poets Terrance Hayes, Elaine Equi, Robert Fitterman, Rachel Zucker, Meghan O’Rourke & Mark Bibbins, & composer Ariel Marx.
 Yaz is currently a MM student in the violin performance program at NYU, studying with Cyrus Beroukhim (violin), Joan La Barbara (composition) & Robert Honstein (composition).